nludban/star-drive/README.md

   * The frame is easily bent out of square
   * The longer drive rails deflect easily
-  * The drive rails would be better if supported and blocks facing inwards
+  * The drive rails would be better if supported and rotate blocks to face inwards
   * All cross rails should be attached above the platform

     * Bringing centerlines closer to the drive rails reduces deflections by rotation